 Climbing Kilimanjaro is a lifetime bucket list achievement for many hikers and travelers.
 A trip up Kili combines the cultural richness of Tanzania with days of dramatic scenery and the unique experience of walking to 19,000+ feet without the need for technical climbing.

 It’s also expensive as heck, and its popularity has bred a baffling abundance of tour companies, itineraries, and routes.
 If you’re going to dedicate a small fortune and at least a week of your life to climbing Kili, you want to choose the best Kilimanjaro route for you.
 But how to decide?

 Fortunately I’ve been through the process myself, and as a lover of both hiking and spreadsheets, I’ve got you covered.
-While planning my own Kilimanjaro hike in 2017, I put together a table comparing the seven standard Kilimanjaro routes.
-I read dozens of guide websites and trip reports to understand factors like length, cost, success rate, crowdedness, and more.
+While planning my own Kilimanjaro hike I put together a table comparing the seven standard Kilimanjaro routes.
+I read dozens of websites and trip reports to understand factors like length, cost, success rate, crowdedness, and more.
 I’m sharing this table below, along with some additional notes, to help others choose the best route up Kilimanjaro.

 What to consider when choosing a Kilimanjaro route